Buy/renew used car insurance in 2 Minutes⚡️

 Be it an old or a new car, one common factor affecting the Insurance premium is the mileage.
 The number of kilometres driven is one of the important factors which determines the old car insurance premium.

-Below are the advantages of purchasing old car insurance for your used car:
+Here are the advantages of purchasing old car insurance from ACKO.

-ACKO is a digital-first insurance company, and you can buy car insurance online without any paperwork.
+ACKO is a digital-first insurance company, and you can buy old car insurance online without any paperwork.
 Whether you are buying or renewing a car insurance policy, the entire process can be completed online.
-Moreover, the digital payment modes make the process even simpler.
+Moreover, the digital payment modes make the process of buying old car insurance online even simpler.

-Raising a car insurance claim at ACKO is super-easy!
-Just log on to the website and apply for a claim online.
+Raising a car insurance claim at ACKO is super easy!
+Just log on to the website/app and apply for a claim online.
 The best part is that minor claims will be settled instantly.
 While major claims will be settled in a few hours/days, depending on the severity of the damage to the insured vehicle.

 ACKO provides insurance plan quotes depending on the ideal Insured Declared Value for your old car.
 You can compare different insurance plans and add-on covers for your used car before purchasing the insurance policy.